2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: Classical Spin Vorticity Model

 To investigate in more detail the potential spin liquidity and the nature of this specific heat anomaly, we track the evolution of the spin structure factor $S(\bq)$ (\cref{eq:Sq}) with temperature, shown in \cref{fig:vorticity_monte_carlo}(b-d) with Monte Carlo data in the top panels and the SCGA comparisons below.
 Starting with \cref{fig:vorticity_monte_carlo}(b) at $\cramped{T/J=2.0}$, well above $T_*$, the spin-spin correlations are highly consistent with those computed within the SCGA, showing the formation of pinch point features (indicated by the white arrows) broadened at finite temperature.
 Moving to lower temperature, \cref{fig:vorticity_monte_carlo}(c) shows $S(\bq)$ at $\cramped{T/J=1.2}$, just above~$T_*\sim 1.15 J$.
 The pinch points continue to sharpen, but we begin to see a deviation from the SCGA in the form of Lorentzian peaks (red) forming near the zone center ($\cramped{\bq=\bm{0}}$).

-Going below~$T_*$, we can continue to thermalize all the way to zero temperature using the zero-energy star moves, shown in \cref{fig:vorticity_monte_carlo}(d).
+Going below~$T_*$, we can continue to thermalize all the way to zero temperature using the zero-energy star moves,\footnote{This is so up to topological sector fluctuations which would require non-local updates to generate, discussed in detail in \cref{sec:gs_manifold}. } shown in \cref{fig:vorticity_monte_carlo}(d).
 Here we observe the formation of Bragg peaks characteristic of long-range order.
-This strongly suggests that the specific heat anomaly at~$T_*$ is indeed a thermodynamic phase transition, with the pattern of peak intensities consistent with all-in-all-out (AIAO) symmetry breaking (\cref{apx:AIAO}).
-However, the peak intensity is only about~$0.4\%$ of the value that would be expected for a fully saturated AIAO order, $\cramped{S(\bm{0}) = 16L^3}$ (setting $\cramped{\sigma_i^z =1}$ in \cref{eq:Sq}).
-Moreover, the diffuse ``tails'' beneath the Bragg peaks retain a Lorentzian intensity profile with finite width all the way to $\cramped{T=0}$ (see \cref{apx:LineCuts} for line cuts of $S(\bq)$).
-Together, these observations imply that the phase transition at $T_*$ is not a transition to a ``rigid'' low-entropy phase.
-Rather, it is a ``weak'' symmetry breaking with the majority of the system maintaining predominant liquid-like correlations below $T_*$ all the way to zero temperature.
-This conclusion is evident in the diffuse intensity away from the Bragg peaks, which contains the vast majority of the spectral weight and remains highly consistent with the SCGA down to $T=0$.
-Thus the structure factor data implies that the low-temperature phase is a spin liquid, which coexists with a very weak long-range order.
+This strongly suggests that the specific heat anomaly at~$T_*$ is a thermodynamic phase transition to a magnetically ordered phases, with the pattern of peak intensities consistent with an all-in-all-out (AIAO) symmetry breaking (\cref{apx:AIAO}).
+However, the Bragg peak intensity is \emph{extremely small}.
+Fully saturated AIAO order would yield $\cramped{S(\bm{0}) = 16L^3}$ (setting $\cramped{\sigma_i^z =1}$ in \cref{eq:Sq}), about $\cramped{5.2\times 10^4}$ for the $\cramped{L=32}$ system used to generate \cref{fig:vorticity_monte_carlo}.
+The peak intensity seen at $T=0$ of about $\cramped{2.2\times 10^3}$ in panel (d) is only about~$0.4\%$ of full saturation, indicating a weak entropic preference for a sublattice asymmetry.
+We have checked the system size scaling of the Bragg peak intensity to verify that this remains the case in the thermodynamic limit (see \cref{apx:AIAO}), corresponding to an AIAO order parameter partially saturated at about 7\% of its maximum value.

-Note that the possibility of a spin liquid coexisting with long-range order is not entirely novel.
-Indeed, the partial AIAO symmetry breaking we observe in the spin vorticity model is reminiscent of the phenomenon of ``fragmentation'' in spin ice, whereby a rigid crystalline arrangement of $Q_t = \pm 1$ charges is formed, but an extensive number of degrees of freedom continue to fluctuate as a spin liquid~\cite{brooks-bartlettMagneticMomentFragmentationMonopole2014,lhotelFragmentationFrustratedMagnets2020}.
-We can rule out the presence of such a rigid charge crystal in the spin vorticity model, however, since such a crystal has magnetic Bragg peaks with $25\%$ of the intensity of full AIAO order~\cite{brooks-bartlettMagneticMomentFragmentationMonopole2014}, whereas those in \cref{fig:vorticity_monte_carlo}(d) are only about $0.4\%$ of the fully saturated value.
+This behavior should not be confused with the phenomenon of ``fragmentation'' in spin ice, whereby a rigid crystalline arrangement of $Q_t = \pm 1$ charges is formed below a critical temperature while an extensive number of degrees of freedom continue to fluctuate as a spin liquid~\cite{brooks-bartlettMagneticMomentFragmentationMonopole2014,lhotelFragmentationFrustratedMagnets2020}.
+We can rule out the presence of such a rigid charge crystal in the spin vorticity model, which has magnetic Bragg peaks with $25\%$ of the intensity of full AIAO order~\cite{brooks-bartlettMagneticMomentFragmentationMonopole2014}.
+Moreover, the diffuse ``tails'' beneath the Bragg peaks in \cref{fig:vorticity_monte_carlo}(d) retain a Lorentzian intensity profile with finite width all the way to $\cramped{T=0}$ (see \cref{apx:LineCuts} for line cuts of $S(\bq)$).